SalomeMM/virtual-pet/README.md

 JavaScript (jQuery) application showing a virtual pet that can get treats, exercise and play.
 Depending on the user interaction, the pet's levels of happiness and weight will vary.
+- Treat: will increase both weight and happiness.
+- Play: will decrease weight and increase happiness.
+- Exercise: will decrease both weight and happiness.

 Challenges: